chmouel/kss/README.md

 # KSS - Kubernetes pod status on steroid

 A simple tool to show the current status of the pod and its associated `containers` and `initContainers`.
 This was developed out of frustration with `kubectl get pod` not showing much and `kubectl describe pod` showing way too much in a cryptic way.
 Debugging failed pods with a lot of `initContainers` and `sideCars` usually was done with `kubectl get pod -o yaml |less` wiht a lot of going up and down and a bunch of censored swearing 🔞.
-All those techniques for introspection and debugging are still useful  and KSS is not planning to replace them but now thanks to **KSS** I swear less 😅
+All those techniques for introspection and debugging are still useful  and KSS is not planning to replace them but now thanks to it I swear less and my sanity is back 😅.

 ## Usage